SteveBarnett/Front-end-Frameworks/frameworks.md

 Both of these are great for doing prototypes: they let you put things together very quickly.
 They're not necessarily the best choice for your final application, though.

-A slightly lighter alternative is [Material Design Lite](http://www.getmdl.io/), based on Google's Material Design.
+An alternative to those two big hitters is [Materialize](http://materializecss.com/).
+A lighter alternative to that is [Material Design Lite](http://www.getmdl.io/).
+Both frameworks are based on [Google's Material Design](https://www.google.com/design/spec/material-design/introduction.html).

-Like Bootstrap and Foundation, it's quite opinionated about the visual design, and trying to stray from that will be difficult.
+Like Bootstrap and Foundation, they're quite opinionated about the visual design, and trying to stray from that will be difficult.